Credit Suisse scandal threatens Swiss efforts to clean up reputation

-ZURICH An anonymous tip to Dutch authorities on thousands of suspicious accounts at Credit Suisse (CSGN.S) could hardly have come at a worse time for Switzerland and its banks.
+An anonymous tip to Dutch authorities on thousands of suspicious accounts at Credit Suisse could hardly have come at a worse time for Switzerland and its banks.

 The information that triggered raids in five countries raises new doubts about the effectiveness of Switzerland's efforts to shed its decades-old reputation as one of the world's major tax havens.